EN

 This connector will automatically create a new topic and the name of topic will be the table name that specified in the table.whitelist.
 By using control-center or kafdrop you can check the topic messages.

-The above screenshot is take from control-center UI.
+The above screenshot is taken from the control-center UI.
 Here we can find the message payload.
 When you add a new row to Cars table, it will push a new message to “Cars” topic.
 However, if you update existing row it will not publish any message.

 • JDBC Source connector with incrementing+timestamp mode

-Briefly, in this mode the connector will detect new rows as well as the modified rows.
+Briefly, in this mode, the connector will detect new rows as well as modified rows.

 URL: http://localhost:8083/connectors